 J.D.
 Robinson was born in the last year of the 60s, smack in the center of the United States—aka Tornado Central.
 He was quickly whisked to the East Coast, where he spent his formative Virginia days entering obscure machine code from the backs of magazines, reading science fiction books by nightlight, falling asleep over his doodles in class, and attempting to write stories.
 Nothing came of any of it.

 Well, that’s not strictly true.
 He amassed notebooks and loose scraps of paper filled with unattached musings and thoughts.
 Each was like a solitary voice with—seemingly—no way ever to find its way into a coherent story.
 It wasn’t until nigh upon his forties, after he fled for the West Coast, that a close friend suggested that they co-author a story.
 This was his first novel-writing venture.
 But, though that project never yielded a book, the spark had started something terrible.

 “Terrible” may be too strong a word for it, but for better or worse, writing is now what he spends every free moment on.
 (And sometimes moments when he should be otherwise engaged.)

-As of this writing he's completed three stand-alone novels, with a fourth now in the editing phase, and a fifth fully outlined.
-Number six is already planned.
+As of this writing he's completed four stand-alone novels, with a fifth now in the editing phase.
+Novel six is in the early planning stages.